 Christine continues: “We’ve really drawn on the experience of the Open Cinema, because they know how to put these events together in different venues.
-They organise the films and pay for the licenses, as well as providing the screens and a really good sound system, because some of our viewers will be hard of hearing.”
+They organise the films and pay for the licenses, as well as providing the screens and a really good sound system, because some viewers are hard of hearing.”

-The RAF Wings Centre in Preston, where the Lancashire Older Veterans Project holds their monthly lunch club, are also participating in the screening.
-“This really is a case of joining forces,” says Christine.
+The RAF Wings Centre in Preston, where the Lancashire Older Veterans Project holds their monthly lunch club, also participated in the screening.
+“It really was a case of joining forces,” says Christine.
 “Of expertise and people coming together.”

 What to watch?

-The first screening is going to be a double bill.
+The first screening was a double bill.
 “We wanted to let people choose from a list of classic films,” explains Christine, “but we didn’t want to presume that those coming would want to watch a military film.”